suesslin/luki.github.io/contact.md

 <h1>E-Mail</h1>

-As long as I am enrolled at Technical University of Dresden please feel free to reach out to me using the email address displayed in the image below (as a precaution against spam).
+As long as I am enrolled at TUD please feel free to reach out to me using the email address displayed in the image below (as a precaution against spam).

 <img src="https://i.postimg.cc/QNwmKZxb/mail-suesslin.png" height="30px">